Sequential Quantum Secret Sharing in a Noisy Environment aided with Weak Measurements: Improving the fidelity of the shared secret using weak measurements

-for $0<p<1\:\&\:0<s<1$.
-To analyze what values of reverse measurement strength ($r$) will give better success probabilities as well as increase the average fidelity of the shared secret we plot $\overline{F}^{1}$, varying with decoherence strength ($p$) and strength of reverse measurement ($r$) in FIG. ~\ref{fig:weak_one}.
+To analyze what values of reverse measurement strength ($r$) will give better average success probabilities ($\overline{SP}^1$) as well as increase the average fidelity of the shared secret, next we plot $\overline{F}^{1}$ varying with strength of reverse measurement ($r$) and correspondingly compare the variation of $\overline{SP}^1$ with $r$ in FIG.~\ref{fig:one}4 for few different values of decoherence strength ($p$).